JayC-111/Dental-Office-Architect/README.md

 ## What We Built
 -Fast Fiber Internet from Spectrum
 -New secure router + firewall (for remote access)
-1 Wifi Access Point (good coverage in all rooms) 24-port network switch
+-1 Wifi Access Point (good coverage in all rooms) -24-port network switch
 -Clean cable management

 ## Why We Did This
 -Better speed for X-ray machines, softwares and computers -Secure remote access from home
-- Seperate networks for staff and guests (patient privacy)
-- Room to grow in the future
+-Seperate networks for staff and guests (patient privacy) -Room to grow in the future

 ## Tools We Used
 -Ubiquiti Dream Machine Pro (router + firewall)